You are here

 - Thursday, March 20, 2019 at 4 p.m. for Fall 2019

 2.5 GPA or above (3.0 for Summer Research Fellowship).
 This threshold must be met at the time of the award and maintained for the duration of the apprenticeship.
-In rare cases where a student's GPA is slightly below a 2.5, but high in their particular field of interest, the student’s academic advisor will be asked to write a letter of support for the project.
+In rare cases in which a student's GPA is slightly below a 2.5, but high in their particular field of interest, the student’s academic advisor will be asked to write a letter of support for the project.

 Register for and complete a research or independent study course (or INTD 499 Kilmer Undergraduate Research Apprenticeship) with the faculty mentor for the project during the academic year or over the summer (as appropriate).

 Present the results of findings or the culmination of creative/scholarly projects in an academic forum or venue appropriate to the discipline.
 All Kilmer recipients are expected to present at the campus’s annual Learning & Research Fair (in April).
 Students are encouraged to submit their work to a discipline-specific conference or meeting/scholarly journal.

 Submit a completed application (see below for current forms) to the Office for Student Research and Creativity (Center for Applied Learning (107 Crumb Library) by the designated application date.